leo-kildani/Online-Library/README.md

 -   By following the prompted instructions, a new user called "user" and password "password" will be made, and a new database called "cs157a_final" will be made.
 These will be used throughout the project.

+### 3. Running Project

+-   Run the LibraryManagementSystemApplication.java file in your IDE as a Java or a Maven project
+-   Go to http://localhost:8080/ on your browser

 ## Works

 Please Look at dbSchema.pdf.